Metacello/metacello/repository/Metacello-Base.package/Metacello.class/README.md

 ```

 Here is a variant
-of the same expression with the default values explicitly specified:
+of the same expression with the (current) default values explicitly specified:

 ```Smalltalk
 Metacello new